LATEST NEWS

 Types of chisel for a concrete breaker

 There are 3 main types of chisels that are available for a concrete breaker, all of which can be interchangeable during operation.
-To maximise your productivity, using the correct chisel can make all the difference.

 Pointed chisel